PS-003R32/SentinelView/README.md

 ---
 # Phase 4: Data Visualization (The Action)
 - Open Tableau Desktop.
 - Connect to Data: Select PostgreSQL.
+You might have to install drivers which can be downloaded from the Tableau website.
 - Enter Details:
 ```text
 Server: Use the Supabase Pooler URL (from Phase 1).